In this article...

 Pretrial settlement conferences increase the chance of settling a case for several reasons:

 Pretrial settlement conferences are very similar to mediation.
-In both situations, a third party is meeting with the parties and their attorneys in an attempt to facilitate settlement.
+In both situations, a third party is meeting with the parties and their attorneys in an attempt to facilitate a settlement.

 The primary difference between pretrial settlement conferences and mediation are:

-For these reasons, pretrial settlement conferences are usually attempted first followed by mediation if the pretrial settlement conference is unsuccessful.
+For these reasons, pretrial settlement conferences are usually attempted first, followed by mediation if the pretrial settlement conference is unsuccessful.

 For more on mediation, check out our article: Illinois Family Mediation Explained.